-You can’t afford 10x customer growth unless you find ways to scale the resulting operational expenses
+You can’t afford 10x customer growth unless you find ways to scale business

 Death by success.
 It sounds a bit crazy, but it’s entirely possible to kill your company because the demand for your product or service exceeds capacity.
 It’s why I advise my clients that scaling up requires an operating system – like a roadmap with guardrails – for managing the company growth.

 Understand and accept the consequences

 Of course, you want to grow your business.
 Doesn’t everyone?
 Careful what you wish for, I tell people.
 You just might get it.
 You own this business; will it be something you still want to run after this growth?

 Entrepreneurs with startups tend to look at the early times and remember them as fun.
 The first few spurts of growth provide confidence to hire more people, and there’s time to spend searching for people who share your aspirations for the company.
 That’s an incremental approach that won’t work if you want to scale.
 You won’t be able to afford it.